enukeWebDev/Learning-Python/README.md

   - if lower than the number - message will show "Too small!"
   - if higher than the number - message will show "Too large!"
   - if number is the same - message will show "Just right!"
+  - message shows to reveal the random number
 - Program will exit once the guess is correct